---

 ```

 Init containers are special containers that run before the main container in a Kubernetes pod.
-In this case, the Datadog init container is responsible for copying the `nginx-datadog` module into a shared volume that will be accessible by the main ingress-nginx container.
+In this case, the Datadog init container is responsible for copying the `nginx-datadog` module into a shared volume that the main ingress-nginx container can access.

-When the main ingrees-nginx controller starts, the nginx configuration must be updated with the `load_module` directive, allowing it to load the Datadog module seamlessly.
+When the main ingress-nginx controller starts, the NGINX configuration must be updated with the `load_module` directive, allowing it to load the Datadog module.

 {% alert level="danger" %}

-We provide a specific init container **for each ingress-nginx controller version**, starting with `v1.10.0`.
-This is crucial because **each** init container must match the underlying nginx version.
-To ensure compatibility, ensure the version of the Datadog init container matches your ingress-nginx version.
+Datadog provides a specific init container for each ingress-nginx controller version, starting with `v1.10.0`.
+This is crucial because each init container must match the underlying NGINX version.
+To confirm compatibility, verify that the version of the Datadog init container matches your ingress-nginx version.

 {% /alert %}

 By default, ingress-nginx includes an OpenTelemetry (oTel) module that can be enabled using the `enable-opentelemetry: true` setting in the [ingress-nginx ConfigMap](https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/configmap/#enable-opentelemetry).
-However, if you are using `nginx-datadog` for tracing, we recommend **disabling** OpenTelemetry to prevent duplicate tracing data from both the oTel and Datadog modules.
+However, if you are using `nginx-datadog` for tracing, Datadog recommends **disabling** OpenTelemetry to prevent duplicate tracing data from both the oTel and Datadog modules.

 To disable OpenTelemetry, set `enable-opentelemetry: false`.